 Hello, my dear educators!
 Have you ever heard of postmethod pedagogy?
 The postmethod pedagogy presents a new view of the relationship between theory and practice.
 Kumaradivelu (2006) discussed the development of language teaching methods throughout the centuries.
-She stated that the methods developed from the language-centered methods to learner-centered methods, and finally to learning-centered methods.
+She stated that the methods developed from the language-centered methods to learner-centered methods, finally to learning-centered methods.

 Postmethod pedagogy consists of three essential pedagogic parameters: